EduCTXPlatform/ark-node/README.md

 ## Install, Upgrade etc...
 You need to provision a linux (ubuntu tested) server (digital ocean, vultur or other).

-Then use the excellent ark-commander script
+Then use the excellent ectx-commander install and monitor script
 ```
 cd
 wget https://eductx.org/ECTXcommander.sh